sritala/ContactList/README.md

 ## Contact List

-This application allows its user to add and manage contacts.
+This application allows you to add and manage contacts.

 ### Instructions